 Nuclear Data Covariance

 Capturing the full nuclear data uncertainty is essential because it is often a domi- nant unknown in nuclear applications [80].
 The majority of uncertainty analysis done to date focus on integrated quantities such as the effective criticality of a nuclear reactor [81] [82].
 However, applications such as radionuclide production rely on a sin- gle reaction channel that is observed, which can have much larger uncertainties than noted in integral quantities.
-Furthermore, it is important to note that ENDF based
+Furthermore, it is important to note that ENDF-based

 uncertainties may also be underestimates of the general nuclear data uncertainty [49].

 The methodology to incorporate the IRDFF nuclear data in the SCALE Sampler module is shown in Figure 28.
 There are three key contributions to the uncertainty of a result in this radiation transport simulation.
 First, the uncertainty in the neutron transport was quantified using the SCALE Sampler module.
-Second, the uncertainty in the reaction cross-section was assessed using IRDFF data.
+Second, the uncertainty in the reaction cross section was assessed using IRDFF data.
 In most uncertainty quantification analysis, these two nuclear data systematic uncertainties (σsys) are treated at the same time.
 However, these were separated in this analysis to incor- porate the IRDFF reactions and uncertainty.
-Last, every Monte Carlo based result has statistical uncertainty σstat, which can be driven to negligible values with enough computation resources.
+Last, every Monte Carlo-based result has statistical uncertainty σstat, which can be driven to negligible values with enough computation resources.

 Sampling Transport Related Uncertainties

 The SCALE Sampler module was utilized to assess the neutron transport response uncertainty by generating independent samples to characterize the distribution of re- sponses.
-The transport related uncertainties are quantified in the neutron fluence on the HEU and activation foils.
+The transport-related uncertainties are quantified in the neutron fluence on the HEU and activation foils.
 For each trial, Sampler utilized a different set of nuclear data to transport the source neutrons through the geometry.
-The variance in the energy dependent fluence over the trials determined the transport related un- certainties.
+The variance in the energy-dependent fluence over the trials determined the transport-related un- certainties.
 One benefit of the 252 group structure utilized by SCALE was that the uncertainty in the reaction rates follow linearly from the fluence, so better statistics at low energy are easier to achieve in comparison with a continuous energy solution.

 Sampling Nuclear Data Covariance Libraries

-Sampler can also perturb additional variable; however, there were presently no methods to include correlations to allow for a user defined response function in Sam-
+Sampler can perturb additional variables; however, there were presently no methods to include correlations to allow for a user-defined response function in Sam-